 Data Science Career Paths: Introduction

-We’ve just come out with the first bootcamp with a data science job guarantee to help you break into a data science career.
+We’ve just come out with the first data science bootcamp with a job guarantee to help you break into a career in data science.
 As part of that exercise, we dove deep into the different roles within data science.

 Around the world, organizations are creating more data every day, yet most are struggling to benefit from it.
 According to McKinsey, the US alone will face a shortage of 150,000+ data analysts and an additional 1.5 million data-savvy managers.